Convergence (comics): Convergence: Shazam!

 Billy Batson is working as a radio announcer for WHIZ Radio in Fawcett City on Earth-S when a man in the crowd, distraught over the failure of Captain Marvel to appear and help the captive city, tries to blow himself up.
 They are saved by the Bullets (Bulletman and Bulletgirl), who pull him into the sky where he explodes harmlessly.
 Billy, Freddy Freeman, and Mary Batson later follow Sterling Morris and Uncle Dudley, who have been acting suspiciously.
 They go into the subway, but are surprised and caught by a reborn Mister Atom.
 Atom takes them into a tunnel where King Kull is working on a machine.
 Morris and Uncle Dudley appear.
 Uncle Dudley uses a holographic field to reveal their true identities, Doctor Sivana and Ibac.
 They were part of a plan (with Oggar) to infiltrate the Marvels but were trapped in those forms when the dome went up.

 In the cells, they find the real Morris and Uncle Dudley in chains.
 Just then, Tawky Tawny appears.
 He dodges a ray from Sivana and Mary knocks the gun from Sivana's hands.
 Billy is about to use it when Kull and Atom appear with their own rayguns.
 Atom reveals that the dome is down and Billy transforms into Captain Marvel.
 Mary and Freddy also transform, as do Sivana and Ibac.
 They fight, but then the building collapses, crushing Atom, Kull, Sivana and Ibac.
 The collapse also reveals that Fawcett City is being attacked by zeppelins.

 The Bullets are saved by Marvel, who goes off to investigate the other city.
 There, he is attacked by the Batman of Gotham by Gaslight (Earth-1889) with a flame weapon.
 Then he is electrocuted with a massive charge that triggers a confused state where Billy and Captain Marvel converse.
 Then Batman's aero-ship is pulled away by some force along with other metal objects.
 A force dome stops them from progressing further, so they go into the sewers where they meet a controlled Killer Croc.
 Inside the Gotham Exhibition Hall, they meet a rebodied Captain Atom who has used the project he was working on, the Machinovirus, to rebuild himself and the Monster Society Of Evil with Gotham by Gaslight's villains.
 As he emerges from the ruins of the exhibition hall, the Marvels, Tawny, and the Bullets attack.

-Captain Marvel figures out that Mister Atom is just a suit of armor, protecting Mr. Mind.
-Discovered, Mr. Mind self-destructs the Mister Atom suit.
+Captain Marvel figures out that Mister Atom is just a suit of armor, protecting Mister Mind.
+Discovered, Mind self-destructs the Mister Atom suit.
 Gotham goes away and the Marvels and their allies fly off into the sky.